erwindouna/truelayer2firefly/README.md

 [![Build Status][build-shield]][build-url]

-Ultrafast and lightweight appliacation to synchornize your TrueLayer transactions to Firefly III
+Ultrafast and lightweight application to synchornize your TrueLayer transactions to Firefly III

 >[!NOTE]
 >This project is in an experimental stage.
 Feel free to use it, but be aware that it may not be fully stable or feature-complete.
 Your feedback and contributions are welcome as work is done towards a more polished release.
 Raise an [issue](https://github.com/erwindounaner/truelayer2firefly/issues) if you run into any problems or have suggestions for improvements.
 Thank you for your understanding and support!